Tauhei Solar Farm

-The Tauhei solar farm is a photovoltaic power station under construction in New Zealand.
-The farm will be constructed near Te Aroha in the Matamata-Piako District by UK-based Harmony Energy, and will generate 202 MW_{p} / 147 MW_{ac} when complete.
+The Tauhei solar farm is a photovoltaic power station in New Zealand.
+The farm was constructed near Te Aroha in the Matamata-Piako District by UK-based Harmony Energy, and it is rated at 202 MW_{p} / 150 MW_{ac}.

 The project applied for fast-track consent under the Covid-19 Recovery (Fast-Track Consenting) Act 2020 in December 2021.
-The project would convert a dairy farm to sheep, and farming would continue alongside electricity generation.
+The project converted a dairy farm to sheep, with farming continuing alongside electricity generation.
 Consent was granted in September 2022.
-Construction began in April 2025, and is expected to be complete in 2026.
+Construction began in April 2025, and was completed in 2026.
 The first row of solar panels was installed in October 2025.
+The final panel was installed in May 2026, and the farm began exporting electricity to the grid in July 2026.